citusdata/citus_docs/ref_arch/multi_tenant.rst

 Applications connect to a certain PostgreSQL server in the Citus cluster called the *coordinator node.* The connection is established using an ordinary PostgreSQL `connection URI <https://www.postgresql.org/docs/current/static/libpq-connect.html#AEN45527>`_.
 However the actual data and processing is stored on and will happen in other machines called *worker nodes.*

-The coordinator examines each client query and determines to which tenant it pertains.
+As explained in more detail in :ref:`Citus Architecture <introduction_to_citus>`, the coordinator examines each client query and determines to which tenant it pertains.
 It consults metadata tables to locate the tenant on a worker node, and routes the query for processing on that node.
 When the worker's results are ready, the coordinator forwards it to the application.

 Distributing Data in the Cluster
 --------------------------------